 - Missing, damaged or loose support beams and planking

 - Split or rotting wood

 In addition, the North American Deck and Railing Association (www.nadra.org) encourages homeowners to examine handrails and guardrails.

 We hope it’s obvious, but if any structural component isn’t level or is displaced, deteriorated or appears unstable, do not use your deck until it can be inspected and repaired by an industry expert.

 Need a deck inspection?
 We’re here to help!
 Click here to learn more about our deck inspections.

 Cause of Collapse: Playing An Old (and Rotten) Hand

 That deck you installed just a few years back?
-It isn’t “new” anymore, because a deck is like a person – it degrades over time.
+It isn’t “new” anymore – it degrades over time.

 NADRA notes that “older decks require special scrutiny.
 Many decks were built before code requirements were in place to protect consumers.
 Some of these decks may have deck-to-house attachments using only nails.
 Others have become weakened through the years, and the owners don’t realize how close to collapse they may be.”